-- 1 public safety to implement provisions of the Hawaii Revised - 2 Statutes which are reenacted or made applicable to the - 3 department of the attorney general by this Act, shall remain in - 4 full force and effect until amended or repealed by the - 5 department of the attorney general pursuant to chapter 91, - 6 Hawaii Revised Statutes.
-In the interim, every reference to the - 7 department of public safety or director of public safety in - 8 those rules, policies, procedures, guidelines, and other - 9 material is amended to refer to the department of the attorney - 10 general or attorney general as appropriate. - 11 SECTION 64.
-All deeds, leases, contracts, loans, - 12 agreements, permits, or other documents executed or entered into - 13 by or on behalf of the department of public safety pursuant to - 14 the provisions of the Hawaii Revised Statutes, which are - 15 reenacted or made applicable to the department of the attorney - 16 general by this Act, shall remain in full force and effect. - 17 Upon the effective date of this Act, every reference to the - 18 department of public safety or the director of public safety - 19 therein shall be construed as a reference to the department of - 20 the attorney general as appropriate.
+1 public safety to implement provisions of the Hawaii Revised 2 Statutes which are reenacted or made applicable to the 3 department of the attorney general by this Act, shall remain in 4 full force and effect until amended or repealed by the 5 department of the attorney general pursuant to chapter 91, 6 Hawaii Revised Statutes.
+In the interim, every reference to the 7 department of public safety or director of public safety in 8 those rules, policies, procedures, guidelines, and other 9 material is amended to refer to the department of the attorney 10 general or attorney general as appropriate.

+11 SECTION 64.
+All deeds, leases, contracts, loans, 12 agreements, permits, or other documents executed or entered into 13 by or on behalf of the department of public safety pursuant to 14 the provisions of the Hawaii Revised Statutes, which are 15 reenacted or made applicable to the department of the attorney 16 general by this Act, shall remain in full force and effect.
+17 Upon the effective date of this Act, every reference to the 18 department of public safety or the director of public safety 19 therein shall be construed as a reference to the department of 20 the attorney general as appropriate.

 1 SECTION 65.
-All appropriations, records, equipment, 2 machines, files, supplies, contracts, books, papers, documents, maps, and other personal property heretofore made, used, 3 4 acquired, or held by the department of public safety relating to 5 the functions transferred to the department of the attorney 6 general shall be transferred with the functions to which they 7 relate.
-8 PART IV 9 SECTION 66.
+All appropriations, records, equipment, 2 machines, files, supplies, contracts, books, papers, documents, 3 maps, and other personal property heretofore made, used, 4 acquired, or held by the department of public safety relating to 5 the functions transferred to the department of the attorney 6 general shall be transferred with the functions to which they 7 relate.
+8 PART IV 9.
+SECTION 66.
 All rights, powers, functions, and duties of 10 the department of transportation relating to harbors law 11 enforcement are transferred to the department of the attorney 12 general.
 13 All officers and employees whose functions are transferred 14 by this Act shall be transferred with their functions and shall 15 continue to perform their regular duties upon their transfer, 16 subject to the state personnel laws and this Act.
-17 No officer or employee of the State having tenure shall suffer any loss of salary, seniority, prior service credit, vacation, sick leave, or other employee benefit or privilege as a consequence of this Act, and such officer or employee may be transferred or appointed to a civil service position without the
+17 No officer or employee of the State having tenure shall 18 suffer any loss of salary, seniority, prior service credit, 19 vacation, sick leave, or other employee benefit or privilege as 20 a consequence of this Act, and such officer or employee may be necessity of examination; provided that the officer or employee possesses the minimum qualifications for the position to which transferred or appointed; and provided that subsequent changes in status may be made pursuant to applicable civil service and compensation laws.